Elongated triangular pyramid

 In geometry, the elongated triangular pyramid is one of the Johnson solids (J_{7}).
 As the name suggests, it can be constructed by elongating a tetrahedron by attaching a triangular prism to its base.
 Like any elongated pyramid, the resulting solid is topologically (but not geometrically) self-dual.

 Construction

 The elongated triangular pyramid is constructed from a triangular prism by attaching regular tetrahedron onto one of its bases, a process known as elongation.
 The tetrahedron covers an equilateral triangle, replacing it with three other equilateral triangles, so that the resulting polyhedron has four equilateral triangles and three squares as its faces.
 A convex polyhedron in which all of the faces are regular polygons is called the Johnson solid, and the elongated triangular pyramid is among them, enumerated as the seventh Johnson solid $J_7$.

+The elongated triangular pyramid is a composite polyhedron.
+That is, it can be sliced by a plane, producing a triangular prism and a regular tetrahedron.
+Slicing these polyhedra cannot produce any convex, regular-faced polyhedra, so they are elementary polyhedra.

 Properties

-An elongated triangular pyramid with edge length $a$ has a height, by adding the height of a regular tetrahedron and a triangular prism:
+If the solid's edge length is $a$, then its height $h$ is the sum of the distance from any vertex to the centroid of a regular tetrahedron's base ($\sqrt{6}a/3$) and the height of a triangular prism ($a$):